AdobeDocs/learning-manager.en/help/migrated/administrators/add-users-in-bulk.md

 **Sample CSV**

-Captivate Prime sample CSV is available below with mandatory fields.
+Learning Manager sample CSV is available below with mandatory fields.
 [Sample-CSV-name-email.zip](assets/sample-csv-name-email.zip)

 ## CSV upload with all the fields {#csvuploadwithallthefields}